-Although the southwestern Michigan city of Kalamazoo (home to about 75,000 resdients) doesn't have any dedicated full-time gay bars, there are a few hangouts around this city of about 75,000 that have a definite mixed following, drawing plenty of LGBT folks.
+Although the southwestern Michigan city of Kalamazoo (home to about 75,000 residents) doesn't have any dedicated full-time gay bars, there are a few hangouts around this city of about 75,000 that have a definite mixed following, drawing plenty of LGBT folks.

+The most famous is the Eccentric Cafe (355 E. Kalamazoo Ave.), part of the increasingly renowned Bell's craft beer company - the cafe is right next to Bell's General Store.
 Bell's, which is a major sponsor of the Kalamazoo Gay Pride, held over a couple of days in mid-June each year.
 Bell's has earned acclaim for such stellar craft brews as Bell's Oberon Ale, Bell's Two Hearted Ale, and Hopslam Ale, to name but a few.
 The atmospheric cafe, which sometimes hosts live music and LGBT-related events, always carries about a dozen Bell's beers on tap - there's also a great food menu featuring snacks (pork tacos, chips and pico de gallo, Cobb salads) and more substantial fare, like pulled pork sandwiches and veggie burgers.

-Michigan Ave., 269-382-1888) is a big supporter of Kalamazoo Gay Pride and a terrific option both for dining and drinking.
+An excellent restaurant and bar specializing in locally sourced ingredients and creative, contemporary fare, Food Dance (401 E. Michigan Ave.) is a big supporter of Kalamazoo Gay Pride and a terrific option both for dining and drinking.
 Open for breakfast, lunch, and dinner, the kitchen turns out reliably delicious crab cakes, sesame-ginger salmon, vegetarian stuffed poblano peppers, burgers, and more, plus there's a full selection of craft beers from Michigan and sophisticated cocktails.
 This is a nice option for a date or one of the city's top farm-to-table experiences.

-A short walk from Food Dance, the Monaco Bay Piano Bar and Grill (300 E. Michigan Ave., 269-384-6044) draws a somewhat mixed crowd for live music (it's famous for "dueling piano" shows) and dining; there's a lovely roof deck that's popular on warm evenings.
+A short walk from Food Dance, the Monaco Bay Piano Bar and Grill (300 E. Michigan Ave.) draws a somewhat mixed crowd for live music (it's famous for "dueling piano" shows) and dining; there's a lovely roof deck that's popular on warm evenings.